Lee and Karen Duquette,

 the motorhome (RV) of the two RV Gypsies

 Below: Northern Lights RV Park is just outside of Dawson Creek.
-It had dirt and gravel roads and spaces, satellite TV channels 3-14, free Wi-Fi, and 30 & 50 amp level pull-throughs with full hook-ups.
+It had dirt and gravel roads and spaces, satellite TV channels 3-14, free Wi-Fi, and 30 and 50 amp level pull-throughs with full hook-ups.
 No washing of rigs or toads in sites, and no generators allowed to run.

 sign - welcome to Dawson Creek